CliMA/Oceananigans.jl/docs/src/model_setup/buoyancy_and_equation_of_state.md

 ### Idealized nonlinear equations of state

-Instead of a linear equation of state, six idealized (second-order) nonlinear equation of state as described by [Roquet15Idealized](@cite) may be used.
+Instead of a linear equation of state, six idealized (second-order) nonlinear equations of state as described by [Roquet15Idealized](@cite) may be used.
 These equations of state are provided via the [SeawaterPolynomials.jl](https://github.com/CliMA/SeawaterPolynomials.jl) package.